GW: Don't Go Back

 Bailey Sarian - Witches in Salem or Something Much Darker?
 The Salem Witch Trials - Mystery & Makeup| Bailey Sarian

-Inspiration for: the snowball effect of normal civilians & government fears to the cultist members that caused ‘witch trial’s 1&2 and all of it’s aftermath.
+Inspiration for: snowball effect of normal civilians & government fears on the cultist members that caused ‘witch trials’ 1 & 2 and all of their aftermath.

-While the normal cult members got profited, the ones who must bear the weight are poor kids who have no power to fight back— the apprentices, and they can't stop this cycle because the root problems (higher ups in the cult society) are out of their reaches, so it's become a repetitive cycle of hell.
+Unlike the normal cult members who always profited, the apprentices became the victims who can't fight back or stop this cycle because the root problems (higher-ups in the cult society) are out of their reach, so it's become a repetitive cycle of hell.

 Story Progression